 DATE:

 TO: University Financial Services Oregon State University 850 SW 35 th St. Corvallis, OR 97333 FacServContracts@oregonstate.edu

-Payment Request NoContract No Period from to
+Payment Request No Contract No Period f rom to

 Project:

-Original Contract Amount \$
+Original Contract Amount 5

 Change Orders (Net Amount) \$

-Contract Total to Date \$
+Contract Total to Date

+=====

 Total Completed and Stored to Date \$

-Less Retainage (5%), if applicable \$
+Less Retainage (5%), if applicable

 Total Earned, Less Retainage (if applicable) \$

 Less Previous Payments \$

 Net Amount Due this Request \$

-The undersigned Contractor certifies that, to the best of his/her knowledge, information, and belief, the Work covered by this request has been completed in accordance with the Contract Documents, that all amounts have been paid for Work for which previous applications for Payment were issued and payments received from the Owner, and that the amount shown herein is now due.
+The undersigned Contractor certifies that, to the best of his/covered by this request has been completed in accordance when paid for Work for which previous applications for Paym Owner, and that the amount shown herein is now due. with the Contract Documents, tha t all amounts have

 Contractor:

 Ву: Date:

 Federal Tax ID Number:

 Address: